 Zapruder’s poetry has been adapted by some of America’s most exciting young composers.
 In Fall, 2012, his poetry was adapted and performed at Carnegie Hall by Composer Gabriel Kahane and Brooklyn Rider.
 A recording of these pieces was released in 2016.
 In February, 2014, composer Missy Mazzoli, along with Victoire and Glenn Kotche, performed Vespers for a New Dark Age, a piece commissioned by Carnegie Hall for the 2014 Ecstatic Music Festival, and released as a recording on New Amsterdam records in spring, 2015.
 NPR writes, “Constructed as a suite of eight connected pieces, Vespers aims high, questioning our connections to technology, death and God.
 Instead of sacred texts, Mazzoli turns to contemporary poet Matthew Zapruder for lines like: ‘hello lord / sorry I woke you / because my plans / are important to me / and I need things / no one can buy / and don’t even know / what they are / I know I belong / in this new dark age.'”

-Matthew Zapruder is the author of five collections of poetry, most recently Father’s Day, from Copper Canyon in Fall 2019, as well as two books of prose: Why Poetry (Ecco, 2017) and Story of a Poem (Unnamed, 2023).
+Matthew Zapruder is the author of five collections of poetry, most recently Father’s Day (Copper Canyon, 2019), as well as two books of prose: Why Poetry (Ecco, 2017) and Story of a Poem (Unnamed, 2023).
 He is editor at large at Wave Books, where he edits contemporary poetry, prose, and translations.
 From 2016-7 he held the annually rotating position of Editor of the Poetry Column for the New York Times Magazine, and was the Editor of Best American Poetry 2022.
-He teaches in the MFA and English Department at Saint Mary’s College of California.
+He teaches in the MFA in Creative Writing at Saint Mary’s College of California.